ubc-library-rc/intro-AGOL/content/story-map.md

 *8*{: .circle .circle-blue} By clicking **Publish**, you can choose to share your Story Map with your organization if your Esri account is linked to one or with the public.

+Esri recently started promoting this style of the Story Map we have been experimenting with here.

+Their older styles, called Classic Story Maps, offer functionality and in some cases, more map-centric Story Maps.

+If you are interested in checking out other possibilities, you can tour the Classic Story Map [gallery](https://storymaps-classic.arcgis.com/en/gallery/#s=0&md=storymaps-apps:map-tour).